Theoretical guarantees for stochastic gradient sampling methods via Gaussian convolution inequalities: Main results

 we have

-where $he^{-h\gamma/2}(\nabla V(x) - \mathcal{G}(x,\omega)) \sim \mu_{x}$ for $\omega\sim \Gamma$. \end{theorem} In \eqref{eq:sg_ubu_bias}, the prefactor is $\mathcal{O}(h)$.
+where $he^{-h\gamma/2}(\nabla V(x) - \mathcal{G}(x,\omega)) \sim \mu_{x}$ for $\omega\sim \Gamma$. \end{restatable} In \eqref{eq:sg_ubu_bias}, the prefactor is $\mathcal{O}(h)$.
 The bracketed terms separate the full-gradient UBU discretisation error from the additional stochastic-gradient error, with the last term controlled via our Gaussian convolution inequalities.
 Hence $W_{p,a,b}(\overline{\pi},\overline{\pi}_h)=\mathcal{O}(h)$ under mild assumptions on the gradient noise.
-More precisely, we can combine Theorem \ref{theorem:bias_sgUBU} with the following Gaussian convolution inequalities which can easily be substituted into \eqref{eq:sg_ubu_bias}.
+Appendix~\ref{sec:gaussian-sharpness} computes the invariant law exactly for a standard Gaussian target with additive Gaussian stochastic-gradient noise and shows that the $h\sqrt d$ rate is sharp up to constant factors in that setting.
+More precisely, we can combine Theorem~\ref{theorem:bias_sgUBU} with the following Gaussian convolution inequalities which can easily be substituted into \eqref{eq:sg_ubu_bias}.